El Calafate: Wildlife

-Flamingos are regularly visible from El Calafate congregating in the waters of Lago Argentino.
+Chilean flamingos (Phoenicopterus chilensis) are regularly visible from El Calafate congregating in the waters of Lago Argentino at the north shoreline near Estancia La Querencia.

 Climate

 El Calafate experiences a cold semi-arid climate (Köppen BSk) with cool to warm, very dry summers and cool to cold, slightly wetter winters.

 The city's extremes of cold and heat are moderated by the influence of Lago Argentino.
 The waterfront of the city is located on a large shallow bay that is often frozen in the winter, allowing residents to practice ice skating.
 The highest temperature recorded was 30.7 °C on February 6, 1962 while the lowest recorded temperature was -17.4 °C on July 27, 2014.

 Attractions

-El Calafate is the location of the Glaciarium, a museum that focuses on ice and glaciers, especially in the Southern Patagonian Ice Field.
+El Calafate is the nearest city to the Perito Moreno Glacier, located 80 km away at Los Glaciares National Park.
+It's the most important tourist attraction thanks to its location and variety of activities available, such as sightseeing, walking (there are also wheelchair ramps), walking on top of the glacier, sailing, and kayaking.